fleetdm/fleet/docs/2-Deployment/4-Example-deployment-scenarios.md

 ### Running Fleet with systemd

-See [systemd](./systemd.md) for documentation on running fleet as a background process and managing the fleet server logs.
+See [Running with systemd](./2-Configuration.md#running-with-systemd) for documentation on running fleet as a background process and managing the fleet server logs.

 ### Installing and running osquery

-> Note that this whole process is outlined in more detail in the [Adding Hosts To Fleet](./(c)-Adding-hosts.md) document.
+> Note that this whole process is outlined in more detail in the [Adding Hosts To Fleet](./3-Adding-hosts.md) document.
 The steps are repeated here for the sake of a continuous tutorial.

 To install osquery on Ubuntu, you can run the following: